TheAurange/gmail-message-tracker/README.md

 # gmail-message-tracker
 A userscript to help track messages automatically on GMail.
+Author: Aurange